October 4, 2017; revised on October 5, 2017; November 15,2017

 - In particular, the very first sutta there describes how the Buddha came to him by iddhi bala and encouraged him to cultivate the first Ariya jhāna (Paṭhamajhāna Pañhā Sutta; SN 40.1): “..Atha kho maṃ, āvuso, bhagavā iddhiyā upasaṅkamitvā etadavoca: ‘moggallāna, moggallāna.
 Mā, brāhmaṇa, paṭhamaṃ jhānaṃ pamādo, paṭhame jhāne cittaṃ saṇṭhapehi, paṭhame jhāne cittaṃ ekodiṃ karohi, paṭhame jhāne cittaṃ samādahā’ti..”
 OR “..the Buddha came to me by iddhi bala and told me: Moggallana, Moggallana, Brahmana, do not become delayed, cultivate the first jhāna..”.

-- The subsequent suttas in the Moggallana Samyutta describe how the Buddha instructed him through each successive rūpavacara and arūpavacara jhāna all the up to nirōdha samāpatti, where Ven.
+- The subsequent suttas in the Moggallana Samyutta describe how the Buddha instructed him through each successive rūpavacara and arūpavacara jhāna all the way up to nirōdha samāpatti, where Ven.
 Moggallana developed all iddhi bala and became second only to the Buddha in supernormal powers.

 14. Thus, one needs to be at least a Sōtapanna in order to start cultivating Ariya jhāna.
 However, one will truly be in the first Ariya jhāna only when one has REMOVED kāma rāga; see, for example, “Jhāna Sutta (Anguttara Nikaya 9.36)“.
 We will discuss this in detail in the next post.